emkey1/AOK-Filesystem-Tools/README.md

 ### login

-The AOK alternate logins are not yet deployed, pending testing
+The AOK alternate logins are not yet used, pending testing

 ### services